“Morning..” My WhatsApp beeped It was my friend Melissa (She said we use Melissa), some minutes past 6.00 A.M, Thursday 25th.

 “You must have had something that pushed you back to life …”

-She unlocks her phone and shows me a photo of her son, a bubbly little ninja, and I notice a similar tiny line cutting through the young chap’s hair, similar to hers.
+She unlocks her phone and shows me a photo of her son, a bubbly little ninja, and I notice a similar tiny line cutting through the young chaps’ hair, similar to hers.
 He was the reason she held on, he needed her, and she made a vow to give him the best she could.
-Her cousin too, (the one who took her for the test) was always on her sight, holding her hand through it all.

-“I hated the thought of my son one day saying he never went to the best schools because his mum could not afford it since she is HIV positive.
-I vowed to give him the best, as a vindication for self.”
+“I hated the thought of my son one day saying he never went to the best schools because his mum could not afford it since she is HIV positive.”

 “I’ve seen how active you are on matters stigma… have you faced any?”

-“The reason I haven’t faced any serious stigma is that am still silent about all this, only a couple of people, really close friends who know my status.
+“The reason I haven’t faced any serious stigma is that am still silent about it, only a couple of people, really close friends who know my status.
 But now I think am ready for full disclosure.
-I know, it wont be easy.”
-She pauses momentarily and seems to reflect, and i let her take her time.
-There is a day I went to the gas station, I guess I had lost some weight and the attendant just said ‘You look so thin, are you positive?’
-It was meant as a joke, but I rushed home and cried almost the whole of that evening.
+I know, it will be crazy, there is a day I went to the gas station, I guess I had lost some weight and the attendant just said ‘You look so thin, are you positive?’
+It was a joke, but I rushed home and cried almost the whole of that evening.
 I don’t know how bad it will be when people learn of my condition but am ready for anything, I can’t live a lie anymore.”